Famous Memorial Buildings

 Could it be that planners and developers across the country have been too vague for their own (and the public’s) good?

 The practice of turning buildings into memorials came into widespread practice in the United States in about the middle of the 20th century and it continues today.
 Before then, Americans – as societies have done for centuries – devoted large numbers of resources to huge memorial statues (as opposed to memorial buildings) that leave no question about their namesake.
 The Lincoln Memorial , for example, is not exactly the most practical of buildings.
 But there is no doubt that it will always be one of the most famous memorial buildings in U.S. History.
 And, because of it, it’s certain that children even 300 years from now will know the story of President Lincoln.
+For those interested in learning how to properly honor a loved one today, including cremated remains, see A Guide to Hosting a Memorial for Cremation.

 The same cannot be said with certainly, unfortunately, for the veterans of World War I (or any other war for that matter) because most of the famous memorial buildings do little to single out their great conflict choosing, rather, to almost trivialize it by including it, almost with an asterisk, with all of history’s other wars.